SilkRose/Pony/stories/lime-with-the-stone/01-hired.md

 "When will Trixie meet these other ponies?"

-"Tomorrow morning, "unless though wakest in the night."
+"Tomorrow morning, unless though wakest in the night."

 "Okay."